 In 2017, Daniel successfully represented a client in discharging an order preventing removal of children.
-A significant feature of this case is that Daniel’s client obtained costs award which is very rare in Care of Child Act proceedings.
+A significant feature of this case is that Daniel’s client obtained costs award which is rare in Care of Child Act proceedings.

 In 2016, Daniel defended a client who was charged with Reckless Driving.
 Through rigorous cross examination, at the end of the trial it became clear that the Reckless Driving charge could not possibly succeed.
 The police then changed the charge to Careless Driving right before the judge was to make a ruling.
-Daniel then successfully obtained a Section 106 Discharge without Conviction for his client on the spot.
+Daniel then successfully obtained a Section 106 Discharge Without Conviction for his client on the spot.

 In 2016, Daniel successfully defended a client against an application for arrest in the High Court.
-The case involved relationship and trust disputes.
+The case involved relationship property and trust disputes.
 The plaintiff engaged a senior counsel, applied for an order to arrest and imprison Daniel’s client on without notice basis.
 Daniel had one evening to prepare the case, and successfully defended his client.
-His client was also awarded with costs on increased basis.
+His client was also awarded legal costs on increased basis.

 In 2015, Daniel represented a client who was held by Immigration New Zealand at the airport for minor customs breaches and was facing deportation.
 Daniel’s negotiation with Immigration New Zealand was instrumental in the client’s ultimate release and revocation of decision to deport.

 Daniel has a strong sense of fairness.
 He understands how immigrants sometimes find it difficult to understand the laws in the new country and difficult to uphold their rights.
 It is his honour to help these people to obtain equality and justice.